peterwwillis/clenv/README.md

    /usr/local/bin/clenv: OK
    ```

-2. Install and run a program with an *Extension*
+2. Install and run an application with an *Extension*
    ```bash
    vagrant@devbox:~$ packer --version
    bash: packer: command not found